-Jackson was born in western Virginia (now West Virginia) to Julia Neal Jackson and Jonathan Jackson.
+Jackson was born in western Virginia (now West Virginia) to Julia Neal Jackson and Jonathan Jackson on January 21, 1824.
 Thomas was orphaned at a young age; his father died when Thomas was two, and his mother when he was seven.
 Jackson was raised by extended members of his father’s family, mainly his uncle, Cummins Jackson.
 As a young adult, he was employed as a constable (debt collector) and a teacher before he was appointed to attend the United States Military Academy at West Point in New York.

 Jackson graduated from West Point, served in the U.S. Army, fought in the Mexican War, and was later stationed in New York and in Florida before he was appointed Professor of Natural and Experimental Philosophy at the Virginia Military Institute.
 He moved to Lexington and settled into life as a civilian, eventually marrying Elinor Junkin in 1853.
 Ellie died in October, 1854, as a result of childbirth.
 The baby, a boy, was stillborn.